 3. Car Theft

 Your car's damage or theft aren't covered events, even if it was parked on your rental property when the damage or theft occurred.
 Your car insurance policy covers those.
 However, you’re entitled to reimbursement from Goodcover for the personal items inside the car when the event occurred.

 Let’s say someone smashes your car’s window and steals your laptop from the vehicle.
 The car insurance will cover the cost of repairing the window, but Goodcover will likely reimburse you for the computer since it’s your personal property.

-4. Misplaced Personal Property
+4. Your Roommate's Property